 The key to getting the best price is being flexible with dates and deciding quickly when you find a deal that's too good to be true, those are the ones that disappear the fastest!

 Google Flights is always my first stop in trip planning!
-I have saved so much money using their price comparison calendar.
+I've saved so much money using their price comparison calendar.
 I also love playing “flight roulette” by setting my departure and finding out the cheapest arrival city in a given month.
-It helps if you're flexible — I've flown from Toronto to Europe for less than $300 playing flight roulette.
+It helps if you're flexible — I've flown from Toronto to Europe for as little as $300 with GF.

-Skyscanner is my second favorite flight search engine.
+Skyscanner is my next go-to flight search engine.
 They also have the “flight roulette” option which I use often when I want to find the cheapest flight by departure point, arrival point, or travel month.
-I also have handy weekly travel alerts set up — if there's a flight from Toronto for under $200 to anywhere in the world, I will know about it!
+I also have handy weekly travel alerts set up — if there's a flight from Toronto for under $200 to anywhere in the world, I'll know about it!

 YYZ Deals is run by Chris Myden and showcases the best deals on flights leaving from Toronto!
 Since I scored my half-price return flight to Australia (hello $995!), it's the only e-mail I open immediately — these deals are so good, they go FAST!
-YYZ Deals has sister sites with deals from 26 cities Canadian cities (all listed at the bottom of the site).
+YYZ Deals also has sister sites with deals from 26 cities Canadian cities.

 Do you have trouble deciding how far in advance you should buy a ticket?
 Well, Hopper to the rescue!
-They can predict prices up to a year in advance, and they claim to do it with 95% accuracy — that's pretty impressive.
-They've been right every time I checked — give them a try!
+They can predict prices of flights up to a year in advance, and they claim to do it with 95% accuracy — that's pretty impressive.
+They've been right every time I checked!

 ITA Matrix is owned by Google.
 I only use it when I buy a flight on points and want to find the best flight option on an airline that has the lowest tax fees.
 This is how I paid only $50 for my flight from Athens to Toronto, with a free 10-hour layover in Egypt (during which I saw the pyramids).